mJurczuk91/musicshop/README.md

 ## What are its most important features?

 1. It uses Strapi for its backend, where administrator could add products and manage sale history.
     - Any information needed from backend is transferred using GraphQL.
     - Data is secure, being transferred over https and using password.

 2. User login is similiarly secured, user credentials are being kept on backend database and retrieved through strapi/graphql.

 3. Cart, checkout, product pages, product categories listing:
     - those functionalities are implemented,
     - they all work as one would expect of an online store

 ## What technologies did you use?

     - React / Next.js
     - TypeScript
+    - Tailwind CSS
     - Strapi / graphQL

 ## Running the app

 1. Create .env.local file in the root folder.
 Following variables are needed:
     - API_TOKEN: access token for STRAPI,
     - JWT_SECRET: secret key for JWT,
     - HOST_URL IS SET IN (LIB)/GLOBALS as a variable, because otherwise vercel was not reading it.